 That means their content covers all kinds of problems adjacent to finding a better mattress.
 Which makes sense.
 When you have a hard time falling asleep, you don’t immediately think, “I need a better mattress.”
 You think, “Why are birds so loud at night?”

-And you’d find Van Winkle’s.
+And if you Googled that before July 2018, you’d find Van Winkle’s.

 Van Winkle’s articles help people navigate all kinds of sleep-related problems and issues—many of which can’t be solved with a better mattress.